Citation, DOI, disclosures and article data

 CT with inspiratory and expiratory phases is particularly useful in the assessment of tracheomalacia.
 Inspiratory only CT is unable to make the diagnosis; however, a dilated trachea (>3 cm), especially with posterior bowing of the membranous portion (thus becoming circular) may indicate over-compliance of the trachea and thus suggest the diagnosis.

 During expiration, collapse of the trachea (dynamic tracheal collapse) is seen, with bowing of the posterior membranous portion anteriorly, creating a crescent shape in the axial plane 1.
-Typically a decrease of the anterior-posterior diameter by 50% or greater is used as a cut-off 1-2,5.
+Typically a decrease of the anterior-posterior diameter by 50% or greater is used as a cut-off 1,2,5.
 Dynamic expiratory CT may show a significantly greater degree of airway collapse than a standard expiratory CT scan 7.
+During inspiration, the trachea may take the form of a crescent or moon (lunate trachea) which is highly sensitive but poorly specific for tracheomalacia 10.

 It is also important to note that the degree of AP diameter reduction in a normal pediatric trachea is greater than that in adults, and thus care should be taken in correlating borderline findings with symptoms 3.
 In some instances, a cut-off of 70% reduction of AP diameter may be a more specific finding 5.

-In most cases, the tracheal wall is normal or thin, although tracheomalacia with thickened tracheal wall has been reported in relapsing polychondritis 1.
+In most cases, the tracheal wall is normal or thin, although tracheomalacia with tracheal wall thickening has been reported in relapsing polychondritis 1.

 Treatment and prognosis